atanvarno69/atan-nuclear-science/README.md

 This mod is designed to be used with Any Planet Start, though it can be used stand alone.

-When starting off Nauvis, Uranium mining requires Planet discovery Nauvis and Uranium processing requires Concrete.
+When starting off Nauvis, Uranium mining requires Planet discovery Nauvis and Uranium processing doesn't require Concrete.

 ### [Plutonium Energy](https://mods.factorio.com/mod/PlutoniumEnergy)